JetSetIlly/Gopher2600/README.md

 	    CONTROLLER           CPU   DISASSEMBLY       DISPLAY          DROP
 	          GREP          HALT          HELP        INSERT      KEYBOARD
 	          LAST          LINT          LIST           LOG        MEMMAP
-	       MISSILE        ONHALT        ONSTEP       ONTRACE         PANEL
+	      MEMUSAGE       MISSILE        ONHALT        ONSTEP       ONTRACE
-	         PATCH          PEEK        PLAYER     PLAYFIELD       PLUSROM
+	         PANEL         PATCH          PEEK        PLAYER     PLAYFIELD
-	          POKE         PREFS       QUANTUM          QUIT           RAM
+	       PLUSROM          POKE         PREFS       QUANTUM          QUIT
-	         RESET          RIOT           RUN        SCRIPT          STEP
+	           RAM         RESET        REWIND          RIOT           RUN
-	         STICK        SYMBOL           TIA         TRACE          TRAP
+	        SCRIPT          STEP         STICK        SYMBOL           TIA
-	            TV         WATCH
+	         TRACE          TRAP            TV         WATCH

 The debugger allows tab-completion in most situations.
 For example, pressing `W` followed by the Tab key on your keyboard, will autocomplete the `WATCH` command.
 This works for command arguments too.
 It does not currently work for filenames, or symbols.
 Given a choice of completions, the Tab key will cycle through the available options.

 Addresses can be specified by decimal or hexadecimal.
-Hexadecimal addresses can be writted `0x80` or `$80`.
+Hexadecimal addresses can be written `0x80` or `$80`.
 The debugger will echo addresses in the first format.
 Addresses can also be specified by symbol if one is available.
 The debugger understands the canonical symbol names used in VCS development.
 For example, `WATCH NUSIZ0` will halt execution whenever address 0x04 (or any of its mirrors) is written to.

 Watches are one of the three facilities that will halt execution of the emulator.
 The other two are `TRAP` and `BREAK`.
 Both of these commands will halt execution when a "target" changes or meets some condition.
 An example of a target is the Programmer Counter or the Scanline value.
 See `HELP BREAK` and `HELP TRAP` for more information.